morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 **************************************************************************************
 **************************************************************************************
 # NOTE
+THIS TOOLS IS PREFERED TO BE USED IN THE PENDRIVE OR SD CARD WITH MINIMUM OF 32-GB SPACE.
 u need to extract the files from the rar archives to the respected locations bin.rar files to the E:bin/ location. git-for-windows.rar files to E:vendor/
 **************************************************************************************
 **************************************************************************************